 - Am I Eligible for a UK Visitor Visa?

 - How Do I Apply?

 - What Are the Required Documents?

 - What Are the Fees and Processing Times?

 - Will I Be Able to Extend My Visa?

 - How Can Manchester Immigration Lawyers Help Me?

-The UK Standard Visitor visa (also known as a UK Tourist visa or a Family Visitor visa) is a short-term visa aimed at those who wish to visit the UK for a short period of time, typically for tourism reasons, short-term business trips or to spend time with friends and family.
+The UK Standard Visitor visa (also known as a UK Tourist visa or a Family Visitor visa) is a short-term visa aimed at those who wish to visit the UK for up to 6 months, typically for tourism reasons, short-term business trips or to spend time with friends and family.

 The UK Visitor visa can also be used for other purposes, such as academic purposes or to receive private medical treatment in the UK.